Stackelberg family: History

-The family was first mentioned in 1244 in Köln in a written document with Waldewerus de Stackelberg and in 1306 in Riga with Henricus de Stackelberg.
+The family was first mentioned in 1244 in Cologne in a written document with Waldewerus de Stackelberg and in 1306 in Riga with Henricus de Stackelberg.
 They were mentioned as vassals of the Prince-Bishops of Dorpat.

 The family members were raised to the rank of Baron in 1714 and later in 1727 to the rank of Count in Sweden.
-They were also awarded with the title of Imperial Count in 1776 and in 1786.
-The title of Baron in Russian Empire was granted to them on December 7, 1854.
+They were also awarded with the title of Count of the Holy Roman Empire in 1776 and in 1786.
+The title of Baron in Russian Empire was granted to them on 7 December 1854.

 Different branches of the Stackelberg family use different surnames; for instance, a nobiliary particle preposition i.e. von.
 The Stackelberg family used to be one of the biggest landowning families in the Baltic region.